Norayr Mnatsakanyan: Biography

 Purporting to pursue a more worldly profession, Norayr Mnatsakanyan held a Master of Arts degree from the Department of Philology of the Yerevan State University.
 Upon his graduation, Mnatsakanyan defended a dissertation with a thesis on "Sayat Nova's Lyric Poetry in the Armenian Literary Milieux."
 Mnatsakanyan proceeded with a professional career as a journalist and a freelance writer.
 With his unconventional disposition, Norayr Mnatsakanyan authored an anthology of short novels dedicated to the old city of Yerevan, depicting its people's way of life, its customs and traditions.
 As a journalist, Mnatsakanyan's articles and critiques on various issues of the Armenian arts and culture frequented the pages of many Armenian periodicals.
 One of Mnatsakanyan's most groundbreaking articles was dedicated to the famous Armenian duduk players of the past and the present: Margar Margarian, Levon Madoyan, Vatche Housepian, and Djivan Gasparyan.
 Mnatsakanyan also hosted a special program in 1985, the heyday of his artistic career, on the Public Television of Armenia, which was about the instrumental and stylistic distinctions of the duduk and its most outstanding players.

-In spite of his success in acting and his excellence in writing, Mnatsakanyan's innate predilection belonged to singing.
-Norayr's art of performance, his truly rich and mellow voice, as well as his unique professional approach had already made him long sought-for to Armenian music lovers both in Armenia and abroad.
-Subsequently, Norayr Mnatsakanyan became the ultimate crooner of Armenian performing arts after Tatoul Altunian, one of the greatest contributors to Armenian folk music, invited him to the State Philharmonic Chapel's Ensemble of Song and Dance to perform as a soloist.
-Here, Mnatsakanyan had the pleasure of working with Araksia Gyulzadian and Varduhi Khachatrian.
-Apart from his Sayat Nova repertoire, in this period, Norayr Mnatsakanyan performed popular songs and works by such famous gusans (minstrels) as: Sheram, Ashot, Jivani, Havasi, as well as famous compilations of the urban folklore.
+Despite his background in acting and writing, Mnatsakanyan primarily focused on singing.
+He gained recognition among Armenian music audiences both domestically and internationally.
+Mnatsakanyan's musical career advanced further when Tatoul Altunian invited him to perform as a soloist with the State Philharmonic Chapel's Ensemble of Song and Dance.
+During his time there, he collaborated with Araksia Gyulzadian and Varduhi Khachatrian.
+In addition to his Sayat Nova repertoire, Mnatsakanyan performed popular songs and works by traditional gusans (minstrels) such as Sheram, Ashot, Jivani, Havasi, along with compilations of urban folklore.

 However, the inviolable right of Norayr Mnatsakanyan's achievement consists in his performances of Sayat Nova's works.
-His performances of Sayat Nova imbued the Bard's poetry with unprecedented lyricism and spirituality.
+His performances of Sayat Nova imbued the Bard's poetry with lyricism and spirituality.
 It is through Norayr Mnatsakanyan's rendition of Sayat Nova that the ethical and metaphysical peculiarities in the works become apparent.
 The singer grieves and rejoices with the poet, feeling every tremble of the great Bard's heart.
-It is Norayr Mnatsakanyan's unforgettable voice that brings us the songs of Sayat Nova in the namesake movie (1960).
+It is Norayr Mnatsakanyan's voice that brings us the songs of Sayat Nova in the namesake movie (1960).